Where to get soft serve in the East Bay

 Arthur Mac Tap & Snack

 Longfellow pizza and beer garden Arthur Mac has only one dessert option — malted vanilla soft serve in a classic cake cone — and that’s A-OK with me.
-Arthur Mac uses a Darigold vanilla-flavored soft serve mix, to which it adds malted milk powder for extra richness.
+Arthur Mac uses a Darigold vanilla-flavored soft serve mix, to which it incorporates malted milk powder for extra richness.
 Add sprinkles or chocolate sauce for best results.
 Arthur Mac Tap & Snack, 4006 MLK Jr. Way (at 40th), Oakland

 Curbside Creamery

 This Temescal Alley ice cream spot gets major points for offering both regular hard-packed ice cream and soft serve.
 It also gets props for offering small sizes, for when you want something sweet, but you’re not super hungry.
 And extra stars for being open until 10 p.m. daily.
-For its soft serve, there are two rotating (and often unique) flavors that change weekly — one is dairy and one is vegan made with a cashew base.
+For its soft serve, there are two rotating (and often uncommon) flavors that change weekly — one is dairy and one is vegan made with a cashew base.
 I’ve found Curbside’s vegan soft serve to be just as creamy and rich as flavors containing cow’s milk, without being overly thick or gluey like some cashew creams can be.
-On my recent visit, I appreciated that the mint chocolate (vegan) was firmer and less melty than the vanilla bean (dairy).
+On my visit for this story, I appreciated that the mint chocolate (vegan) was firmer and less melty than the vanilla bean (dairy).
 Curbside’s ice creams and soft serves are served in a cup or your choice of cone — cake or sugar, or for an extra cost, in regular or chocolate waffle cones.
 Curbside Creamery, 482 49th St. (between Telegraph and Clark), Oakland

 Timeless Coffee

 The following disclaimer is found on Timeless’s website: “We assume no liability for injury and/or addiction resulting from excessive or compulsive consumption of soft serve ice cream.”
-Fair warning, although, as the all-vegan café only offers soft serve on Saturdays and Sundays at this time, and only at its Piedmont Avenue location, the danger is somewhat mitigated.
+Fair warning, although, as the all-vegan café only offers soft serve on Saturdays and Sundays at this time, and only at its Piedmont Avenue location (the Berkeley location offers scoops and affogatos using vegan ice cream from Curbside Creamery), the danger is somewhat mitigated.
 Timeless’s soft serve flavors change regularly but are always dairy-free.
 Sometimes it’s made with soy milk (using a base from Chicago Soy Dairy), other times it’s fruit based.
-Get it in a cup, cone, in an affogato or as a coffee float.
-I don’t normally dig on soy milk frozen treats, but the soft serve at Timeless somehow never has that unpleasant planty flavor that many soy creams have.
-On a recent warm Sunday, I enjoyed the appropriately timeless classic combo of vanilla and chocolate.
+Get it in a cup, in an affogato or as a coffee float (note, since this story was first posted, Timeless no longer offers its soft serve in cones).
+I don’t normally dig on soy milk frozen treats, but the soft serve at Timeless somehow never has that unpleasant plant-y flavor that many soy creams have.
+On a warm Sunday, I enjoyed the appropriately timeless classic combo of vanilla and chocolate.
 Timeless Coffee Roasters and Bakery, 4252 Piedmont Ave. (between Glenwood and Echo), Oakland

 Beyond

-Note: This story was originally published on June 22, 2018.
-We updated the list for summer 2019.